fahim-csedu/stt-model-evaluator/webapp/README.md

 }
 ```

-The transcript is created by concatenating all `word` values from `predicted_words`.
+The app will display the `transcript` field or extract text from `predicted_words` if available.

 ## Default Login Credentials